 The documentation required for the Residency Visa includes:

 Photographs, Passport, Travel documentation, Bank Statement, Evidence of sufficient means of subsistence, evidence of adequate accommodation, evidence of no criminal record / Police Clearance Certificate, Motivation on why you want to reside in Portugal, doctors letter, medical insurance.

-We are not aware of any specific financial definition regarding ‘sufficient means of subsistence’ (for the Visa or the Permit), but we know that the authorities are looking for evidence of assured income during the period (note—salary income is not necessarily an assured income) and/or committed funds, preferably deposited in a Portuguese Bank Account under your name.
-Always check with the Consulate in advance that you have latest list of required documentation.
+SEF has guidelines for what is defined as ‘sufficient means of subsistence’ (for the Residence Visa or the Residence Permit), and this is updated annually based on cost of living considerations.
+It is important to note that the authorities are looking for evidence of assured income during the period (note—salary income is not necessarily an assured income) and/or committed funds, preferably deposited in a Portuguese Bank Account under your name.
+Always check with the Consulate in advance that you have latest list of required documentation and information on this.

 Once in Portugal, you need to apply in person (after having made a booking) at the SEF offices for a Residence Permit.
-This is a Residence Permit that allows you to reside in Portugal for 1 year, and which can be renewed for a further 2 years and then renewed again for another two years.
+This is a Residence Permit that allows you to reside in Portugal for 2 years, and which can be renewed for a further 3 years, and then renewed again for another 3 years, etc, if/as required.

 Note that there are various Permits that can be applied for, including Residence Only, Residence and Work for Others, Residence and Self Employed etc. So be ready to select the correct Permit application, and ensure you also have ready the required documentation